gauritripathi2002/DoctorLLM/README.md

 DoctorGPT represents a significant step in the field of medical AI, offering users a novel way to seek medical advice virtually.
 It combines the latest advancements in AI and natural language processing to provide a helpful, user-friendly tool for medical inquiries.

-## Short Description

-DoctorLLM is a groundbreaking AI-powered virtual physician, fine-tuned by Gauri Tripathi on the Mistral model.
-This interactive AI, accessible through a Gradio web interface, is designed to provide accurate, nuanced medical advice, mimicking real-life doctor-patient conversations.
-It's a significant leap in conversational AI, specifically tailored for medical consultations.

 ---